phac-nml/irida/doc/_includes/tutorials/common/creating-a-project.md

 To prevent samples from being modified or copied within the new project, check the "Prevent modification and copying of these samples" box.
 This setting will only allow the sample owner to edit any sample data.

-When you've finished entering the details for your new project, click on the "Create Project" button.
+Once you've finished entering the details for your new project, click on the "Create Project" button.
 You will be redirected to the projects list.

 IRIDA will automatically generate a numeric project identifier for your project.
 The project identifier is used by external tools for uploading sequencing data to IRIDA.
 The project identifier can be found in the ["Project Details" panel]({{ site.baseurl }}/user/user/project/index.html#viewing-project-details), or in the [projects list]({{ site.baseurl }}/user/user/project/index.html#viewing-existing-projects).